whatsupcoders/Neumorphism/README.md

 <element name='neualert' src='../../../../../../alert.hml'></element>
 ```
 <h3> Step 2</h3>
-<p> now we need use the tag named "neualert" and define the parameters like icon and Text as shown below.
+<p> Now we need use the tag named "neualert" and define the parameters like icon and Text as shown below.

 Usage:
 ```html